MattLu99/PhotoGalleryAPI/README.md

 # PhotoGalleryAPI
-ASP.NET Core 6 backend for the PhotoGallery university project.
-It handles all data, including users, image's and everything that is needed for these to work.
+ASP.NET Core 6 backend for the PhotoGallery project.
+Using EntityFramework Core 6 it handles all the database management for the users, albums, and images.

 ## Useful commands